 The first European settlers began arriving in the Comox area in 1862 and started clearing land for farms and logging the extensive forests.
 There were many ships that had to anchor in the Comox Harbor and transport their goods back and forth by tender, so in 1893, the Comox wharf was built to accommodate the ships.
 This was the beginning of the city of Comox.
 This was the beginning of the Comox Valley.

 In 1914 the island railway line from Victoria was extended to the Valley, a year later the area around the train station became the City of Courtenay.

-In the late 1800’s and the early 1900’s coal mining and logging was going strong on Vancouver Island.
+In the late 1800s and the early 1900s, coal mining and logging were going strong on Vancouver Island.
 The Community of Cumberland was built over rich coal seams and the settlement soon became a flourishing town.
 After World War I, the demand for coal lessened and the mines closed.
 This community is now a wonderful town with great old houses and a thriving art community, visit to find out for yourself.
-These three communities, Comox, Courtenay and Cumberland make up the valley.
+These three communities, Comox, Courtenay, and Cumberland make up the valley.

-The Comox Harbor is always a very busy place, it also exciting to watch all the activity, see and chat with the many visitors who arrive by boat or just hang out and chew the fat with the local fishermen and guide boat operators.
+The Comox Harbor is always a very busy place, it is also exciting to watch all the activity, see and chat with the many visitors who arrive by boat, or just hang out and chew the fat with the local fishermen and guide boat operators.